Tum Bin: Critical reception

-Pratiksha Arora in a review for Rediff complimented the first half of the movie, but felt the second half of the movie "disappoints".
+Pratiksha Arora of Rediff complimented the first half of the film, but felt the second half of the film "disappoints".
 Several aspects stood out well, including some of the photography during the songs and the overall story, but felt the music was lacking and the film was too long.
 Taran Adarsh of IndiaFM gave the film 2 stars out of 5, writing: "On the whole, TUM BIN has gloss, a hit musical score, competent performances, mature direction and a tremendous publicity campaign as its assets.
 But the screenplay in the second half and the loose editing dilute the impact to an extent.
 Yet, with some trimming, the film should find patronage from those who enjoy emotional films.
 However, the big oppositions (Aks and the two hits ?
 Gadar and Lagaan) will restrict its prospects to an extent.
 Business in Mumbai should be the best."

 Box office

 A commercial success at the time of release, earning an estimated ₹8.28 crore at the box office, against a budget of ₹2 crore.